Sp3ctro/Sp3ctro.github.io/_posts/2020-02-01-FRM-Reading-5.md

 ## VAR Mapping for Fixed Income Securities
 The three method of VAR mapping for fixed income securities are 1) principal mapping, 2) cash flow mapping and 3) duration mapping.

-*Pincipal Mapping*
+*Principal Mapping*
-This method considers only the risk arising from repayment of the bond's principal.
+This method considers only the risk arising from the repayment of the bond's principal.
 We use the average maturity of the portfolio to find an equivalent zero-coupon bond, and use that as a proxy.
 This is the simplest approach.

 *Cash Flow mapping*
 The risk of each bond is decomposed into their respective cash flows.
 We use zero-coupon bonds as proxies for each cash flow and include inter-maturity correlations in the mapping process.

 *Duration Mapping*
-The risk of the bond is mapped to a zero coupon bond of the same duration.
+The risk of the bond is mapped to a zero-coupon bond of the same duration.
 This is similar to the first approach, but using duration.

 ## VAR Mapping for Linear Derivatives
-Linear Derivatives are generally risk-mapped by deomposing their cash flows and payoff profiles into their risk-factors.
-This is similar to the process where we replicate the payoff of the instrument using borrowing/lending at the risk free rate, and purchasing a bond or equity as we do with Options for example.
+Linear Derivatives are generally risk-mapped by decomposing their cash flows and payoff profiles into their risk-factors.
+This is similar to the process where we replicate the payoff of the instrument using borrowing/lending at the risk-free rate and purchasing a bond or equity as we do with Options for example.

 ### VAR Mapping for Forward Contracts
 Forward positions, such as a Long EURUSD Forward used in this example, can generally be decomposed into three separate risk positions...